Travelling to visit friends and relatives

 Key messages

-• Travellers visiting friends and relatives (VFR) are a diverse group with a wide variation in country of origin, immunisation status and travel destinations.
+Travellers visiting friends and relatives (VFR) are a diverse group with a wide variation in country of origin, immunisation status and travel destinations.

-• VFR travellers are less likely to seek pre-travel advice.
-Even if time is short before departure, a last minute appointment is still worthwhile.
+VFR travellers are less likely to seek pre-travel advice.
+Even if time is short before departure, a last-minute appointment is still worthwhile.

-• For a number of reasons, there is an increased risk of a range of preventable infections for some VFR travellers, including vaccine-preventable diseases and malaria.
+There is an increased risk of a range of preventable infections for some VFR travellers, including vaccine-preventable diseases and malaria.

 Overview